Advanced Certificate Programs

 Advanced certificate programs can be completed in two to three semesters.
 All courses are registered with the New York State Education Department and are offered in both spring and fall semesters.
 Graduate tuition and fees apply.
 Advanced certificate programs are offered in the following areas:

-This New York State approved advanced certificate program is designed for students who are interested in working in school environments with the integration of technology.
+This 12-credit New York State approved advanced certificate program is designed for students who are interested in working in school environments with the integration of technology.

 Being able to communicate effectively in English continues to be a skill that is needed throughout the world.
 There is a growing demand for teachers locally and nationwide who are specially trained to work with English as a Second Language and bilingual students in the classroom.
+This 18-credit advanced certificate program is designed for individuals who are already licensed to teach and wish to train as ESL classroom teachers.

 Health Services Administration